ParsianRoboticLab/Zero-Shot-Learning/README.md

 ![alt text][TRAIN]

-Using trained CNN on test data, and the result will be a **Label Probability** Vector for each image.
+The result using trained CNN on test data will be a **Label Probability** Vector for each image.
 (This vector shows the membership probability of an image for each label.)

 ![alt text][TEST]